Policy Number: 59

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston (“university”) is committed to providing an environment free from discrimination and inappropriate conduct, which includes all forms of sexual misconduct.
+The University of Texas Health Science Center at Houston (“university”) is committed to providing an academic environment free from discrimination, which includes all forms of sexual misconduct.
 Sexual misconduct will not be tolerated, and individuals who engage in such conduct will be subject to disciplinary action.

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in educational programs and activities that receive federal financial assistance.
 To ensure compliance with Title IX and other federal and state civil rights laws, the university has developed policies that prohibit sexual misconduct in all of its forms.
-These policies and the procedures to address alleged policy violations are applicable to all complaints or reports of sexual misconduct made by or against employees, contractors, students, residents and other trainees, visitors, volunteers (including faculty appointed without salary), applicants for admission and applicants for employment.
-These policies and procedures also apply regardless of the gender of the complainant or the respondent.
+These policies and the procedures to address alleged policy violations are applicable to all complaints or reports of sexual misconduct made by or against any member of the university community.
+These policies and procedures apply to conduct that affects the complainant’s education or employment with the university regardless of where it occurs and regardless of the gender, gender identity, or sexual orientation of the complainant or the respondent.

-The Associate Vice President for Academic and Research Affairs serves as the university’s Title IX Coordinator.
-The Vice President and Chief Human Resources Officer serves as the university’s Deputy Title IX Coordinator.
-All activities related to prevention of sexual misconduct and responses to reports of sexual misconduct are jointly coordinated by the Title IX Coordinator and Deputy Title IX Coordinator.
-These activities include the following:
+The Vice Dean of Admissions and Student Affairs serves as the university’s Title IX Coordinator.
+The Associate Vice President of Diversity and Equal Opportunity serves as the university’s Deputy Title IX Coordinator.
+All activities related to prevention of sexual misconduct and responses to reports of sexual misconduct are jointly coordinated by the Title IX and Deputy Title IX Coordinators.
+These activities may include the following:

 - Communicating information to all university constituents regarding the protections afforded by Title IX and the process to file complaints;

 - Coordinating university training regarding Title IX;

 - Reviewing all university policies and procedures, when applicable, to ensure institutional compliance with Title IX;